splunk/public-o11y-docs/alerts-detectors-notifications/view-detectors.rst

 View an individual detector
 -------------------------------------------------------------------

 There are two charts in the detector view.
-On the right is a detailed view.
+On the right side, you can see a detailed view.
 It shows each datapoint at the native resolution of the detector and represents exactly the datapoints that the detector sees.
-On the left is a summary view.
+On the left side, you can see a summary view.
 It shows a summary of the data over a longer period of time.
 Because it is a summary, short spikes are not visible.
 The yellow box controls which part of the summary chart displays in the detail chart.
 You can see a short-term spike in the detail view by dragging the yellow box to the area where the alert fired.

 The Alert Rules tab is open when you open a detector, showing a chart that represents values for the visible signals.
 The list of detector rules and the number of currently active alerts for each rule are visible.
 To learn more, see :ref:`view-alerts-within-detector`.
 For information on creating rules, see :ref:`build-rules` or :ref:`apm-alerts`, depending on which type of detector you are creating.